Docs MediaHub Version 1.x The Admin Interface

 In Table view, clicking anywhere in a row selects it and toggles the checkbox.
 You don't need to aim for the checkbox precisely.
 The Title column is excluded from this — clicking a title still navigates to the asset detail page as expected.

-Collections sidebar
+Library sidebar

 Assigning assets to collections from the library